Cy-Hub/Cy/README.md

 we have to enable a similarly immense pool of human talent to write code that lives in the world.

 Cy compiles to [LLVM](http://llvm.org) bitcode, and from there to native code.
-Code that lives in the world must run on many different hardware devices, from ARM to FPGAs.
-LLVM is the most promising platform for doing that.
+Code that lives in the world must run on many different hardware devices, from Intel x86 to ARM to FPGAs.
+LLVM is the most promising platform for doing this.

 Cy's first mission is to be an easily learned and ultra-high-productivity development environment for gestural user interfaces.
 See, for example,